Pet Sounds.Pet Sounds

-, even though most of it was recorded by Brian Wilson
+, released in 1966.
+Most of it was recorded by Brian Wilson

 with the group of Los Angeles